larbisahli/custom-multer-storage-engine-with-nextjs-placeholder/README.md

 ## Advanced photo uploads in Express with Nextjs Image placeholder

-We will create a custom Multer Storage Engine to upload an image with a placeholder that we will use for Nextjs image component
+We will be creating a custom Multer Storage Engine to upload an image and a placeholder that we will use for Nextjs Image component.

-We will be using the following packages to build our application:
+We are going to use the following packages to build our application:

 - express: A very popular Node server.
 - multer: A package for extracting files from multipart/form-data requests.